 Alternatively, driving south through Portugal toward the Faro and the Algarve takes the same amount of time.
 Especially if you're visiting while the weather is warm, a pitstop at Portugal's most famous beach region could be an excellent way to break up the drive.

 Driving gives you the most freedom on your trip, but don't forget about other costs that come with it.
 Besides the gasoline, Portugal and Spain both use tolls on national highways that can quickly add up.
 Also, unless you're returning to Lisbon, most car rental companies charge a hefty fee for dropping off a vehicle in a different country than you picked it up from.

 What to See in Seville

 Seville is the political, economic, and cultural capital of Andalusia, the southernmost region of peninsular Spain.
 If you want to experience the best tapas, flamenco, and festivals that Spain has to offer, Seville is the place to be.
-It has a huge foodie scene with premier restaurants, although you'll find most sevillanos bar-hopping in the afternoon while snacking on tapas.
-If you happen to be in town for Holy Week or the Seville Festival at the end of April, you'll be in for a cultural treat that has no equal in Spain (but make your travel plans early for these popular holidays).
+It has a huge foodie scene with premier restaurants, although you'll find most Sevillanos bar-hopping in the afternoon while snacking on tapas.
+If you happen to be in town for Holy Week leading up to Easter, or the Seville Festival at the end of April, you'll be in for a cultural treat that has no equal in Spain (but make your travel plans early for these popular holidays).
 Even if you miss the festivals, you'll still fall in love taking in the city's rich history, its Moorish architecture, and the sound of guitarras playing in the street.